 Read the Frequently Asked Questions section on the cruise line’s website before booking your cruise.
-You will find the answer to many common questions and get the top tips when making a cruise booking.
+You will find the answer to many common questions there.
+Alternatively contact us and we will be happy to help you!

 The Terms and Conditions pages are super important.
 Don’t be tempted to skip this step.
 Understand the booking terms and cancellation policy.
 It is daunting when presented with so much small print to read.
 But it is important that you know what you are buying.
 When making a cruise booking, you are agreeing to enter into a contract with the cruise line.

 When you read the title of the article you may not have expected travel insurance to make it on to the list for “Top tips for booking a cruise”.

 But travel insurance is vital and you should never leave home without it.

 You need to find out the answers to the following questions: